pairshaped/curlingio-results/noca.md

+# Overview

+Instructions on embedding the Curling I/O V2 Widgets onto the NOCA wordpress site.

+You'll first need the ability to embed raw javascript code into your pages and sidebar.
+If you don't have a plugin or theme that allows this yet, you could potentially install: https://en-ca.wordpress.org/plugins/simple-embed-code/

+## Scoreboard Widget

+The scoreboard screen lists all of your "active" competitions.
+Clicking into a competition will load it's schedule and results.

+You can use this same javascript code, but customizing the parameters to load a specific competition, or a list of competitions / leagues / products with registration buttons.

 Place the following raw javascript code in to your scoreboard page, customizing the parameters as you see fit:

     <!-- REQUIRED.
 This script tag is required to load the widget. -->